wanderview/wanderview.github.com/source/_posts/2015-03-08-initial-cache-api-lands-in-nightly.markdown

 <!-- more -->

-The Cache is particularly important because it was perhaps the largest set of patches blocking users from testing directly in Nightly.
+The Cache landing is nice because it was the largest set of patches blocking users from testing directly in Nightly.
 Finally getting it into the tree brings us much closer to the point where we don't need these custom builds any more.

 We're not there yet, though.
 The custom builds will still be needed until the following two issues are fixed: